FFL needed to reach their wide range of audiences with up to date and relevant information about the great work they do across the UK.

 Systems integration - Microsoft Dynamics with Sitecore

-FFLP had previously used a mix of online and offline data management, which had been kept in sync manually.
+FFL had previously used a mix of online and offline data management, which had been kept in sync manually.
 Having previously developed their CRM solution to be tailored to their business needs and processes, it was paramount that any online solution used data stored within the CRM and helped to automatically update the information held.
 Our sophisticated back end systems integration includes an application layer integrating Microsoft Dynamics with Sitecore.
-Third party back end integration and two-way CRM synchronisation have allowed FFLP to work with a familiar interface, eliminating the need for a steep learning curve and data duplication.
+Third party back end integration and two-way CRM synchronisation have allowed FFL to work with a familiar interface, eliminating the need for a steep learning curve and data duplication.